 - tailor a degree to your individual interests, needs and career ambitions

 - choose from a wide range of subjects - combine two subjects you know or try a new subject area

 - create your own degree - select optional modules from across two subjects according to your developing strengths and interests

 - make yourself employable - take work experience modules or complete a placement year to develop a wide range of skills

 At the University of Worcester we look after you from day one.
 During the first few days on campus we run a series of events to help you settle in, find your way around and prepare for university life; this is called Welcome Week.
 During Welcome Week we hold an event specifically aimed at Joint Honours students, providing a unique opportunity to meet fellow Joint Honours students from across the University, find out how the Joint Honours degree programme works and what it is like to be a Joint Honours student.

-For an example of the joint honours degree structure, please view our sample programme for Biology and Psychology.
+For an example of the joint honours degree structure, please view our sample programme for English Literature and History.